SolarNetwork/solarnetwork-example-node-datum-loader/README.md

 # SolarNetwork Node Datum Loader Example

-This project is a basic NodeJS example CLI app that uses the `solarnetwork-datum-loader` package to query SolarNetwork for a datum stream and print out the results.
+This project is a basic NodeJS example CLI app that uses the `solarnetwork-api-core` package to query SolarNetwork for a datum stream and print out the results.

 For example, query for a week's worth of daily aggregate records: